justinluce/aetherial-realms/README.md

 Hosted at prismaticworld.net

-Made using React, Three.js, and Cannon.js.
+Made using TypeScript, React.js, Three.js, and Cannon.js.